Yash-Gaglani/RSA-Encryption-Framework/README.md

 Welcome to the RSA Encryption Framework!
 This framework provides a simple API for RSA encryption and decryption, allowing users to easily integrate RSA cryptography into their applications.
 The framework includes three main APIs: one to retrieve the public certificate, one to encrypt plaintext, and one to decrypt an encrypted Base64 string.

+You can run the application and start swagger using http://localhost:5000/encryption/swagger-ui/index.html#/

 ## Getting Started

 To use the RSA Encryption Framework, follow these steps: